vircadia/vircadia-metaverse/docs/Building.md

 This document describes building and configuring the Iamus metaverse-server.
 There are other documents on setting up and running the server.
-For that, refer to
-[Notes On Development] and [Running Docker Image].
+For development or other running configurations, refer to [Notes On Development] and [Running Docker Image].

 ## Build Instructions